-I am, doll arms, big veins, dog bait"
+I am, doll arms, big veins, dog beg"

 - Pretty on the Inside (1991), a harsh Noise Rock album produced by Kim Gordon and Don Fleming.
 The lineup was Love, Erlandson, Jill Emery on bass and Caroline Rue on drums.

 - Live Through This (1994), a more obviously Grunge album produced by Sean Slade and Paul Kolderie (previously producers for Radiohead's Pablo Honey).
-This became their most successful album, and brought about rumors that it was ghostwritten by Kurt Cobain.note For this album, Emery and Rue were replaced by Kristen Pfaff (who died of an accidental overdose two months after the album's release) and Patty Schemel.
+It became their most successful album, but Cobain's contributions were uncredited, which brought about rumors that it was ghostwritten by Kurt Cobain.
+(Kurt contributed nearly-inaudible backing vocals to "Asking for It" and "Softer, Softest".)
+For this album, Emery and Rue were replaced by Kristen Pfaff (who died of an accidental overdose two months after the album's release) and Patty Schemel.

-- My Body, the Hand Grenade (1997), a compilation of early (and recent) material released while the band's attempt to record a third album collapsed.
-Included a Nirvana song called "Old Age" which was rewritten and credited entirely to Love without any mention of its origin, providing more fuel for Nirvana fans' disapproval.
+- My Body The Hand Grenade (1997), a compilation of early (and recent) material released while the band's attempt to record a third album collapsed.
+Included a Nirvana song called "Old Age" which was rewritten and credited entirely to Love without any mention of its origin.

-- Celebrity Skin (1998), a much more accessible Power Pop-influenced album produced by Michael Beinhorn and with some contributions by Billy Corgan and Jordon Zadorozny of Blinker the Star.
+- Celebrity Skin (1998), a more-accessible Power Pop album.
+Produced by Michael Beinhorn and with some contributions by Billy Corgan and Jordon Zadorozny of Blinker the Star.
 To prevent a repeat of Live Through This, the album contained extensive liner notes and writer's credits just so people would know exactly who did what.
 Melissa Auf Der Maur played bass on the album (and quit in 1999 to join the Smashing Pumpkins), while Schemel controversially left during the sessions for unclear reasons and was replaced by a session drummer in the studio and Samantha Maloney for the tour.

-- She did not endear herself to Nirvana fans by starting a long legal pissing match with Dave Grohl and Krist Novoselic, delaying the release of the With the Lights Out box set for three years.
+Love disbanded Hole circa 2002 after a period of inactivity, and became more known for erratic behavior and insulting other alt-rock musicians than her music.
+She did not endear herself to Nirvana fans by provoking a legal pissing match with Dave Grohl and Krist Novoselic, delaying the release of the With the Lights Out box set for three years.